 The ripples strength usually becomes less with distance though their size becomes bigger.
 Add some dark’s to increase the strength of ripples near the object and reduce it with distance.
 This gives a good sense of flow of water as shown below.

 Falling water, like in a waterfall, can be simply indicated by lines to indicate fall of water as shown below.
 To draw a waterfall at a distance, this is often sufficient.
 Stroke mentioned above should be used to show water continuing to the viewer as shown below.

-Same technique can be used to create multi level or cascading waterfall as shown below.
-Use ripple stroke to indicate water flowing down a slope and angular vertical lines to indicate water falling down.
+Same technique can be used to draw cascading waterfall as shown below.
+Use ripple stroke to draw water flowing down a slope and angular vertical lines to draw water falling down.

 Click here to download PDF with templates to practice drawing water.
 Better yet, vol 4 of my pen and ink drawing workbooks covers techniques discussed above and more for drawing water in detail and are ideal for learning to draw pen and ink landscapes.
 Try them today.

 Watch video demonstration of drawing water in pen and ink at my YouTube channel.

 Here are some of the drawings where I have used water.